STAR-Tsinghua/draft-moq-for-deadline/draft-ma-moq-relay-for-deadline.md

 ## Data Buffer

 Further discussion is required to determine if the relay should implement a buffer for data blocks during forwarding and how such a buffer should be implemented.
 This buffer may be used for re-transmission purposes and may benefit users with larger delay tolerance, among other potential uses.

+## Clock Synchronization

+To enable accurate deadline-aware actions, it is recommended that all endpoints and relays perform clock synchronization.

 # Security Considerations